ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 2) Expose the experimental batching feature of Enzyme, preferably by a new contributor.
 3) Merge a MVP `#[offloading]` fork which is able to run simple functions using Rayon parallelism on a GPU or TPU, showing a speed-up.
 4) Complete `ptx-kernel` ABI ([tracking issue](https://github.com/rust-lang/rust/issues/38788)) and expose shared memory, shuffles, etc.
-5) Extend bitcode-linker (`LinkerFlavor::Llbc`) and related tooling to support AMDGPU and SPIR-V targets.
-6) Ergonomics for target-agnostic kernels and device functions, likely including Cargo `multidep` ([tracking issue](https://github.com/rust-lang/cargo/issues/10030)).
-7) Contribute to `std::simd` and the [struct target features RFC](https://github.com/rust-lang/rfcs/pull/3525).
-8) Explore safety for kernels (preferring library-based approaches that abstract away handling the raw unsafe kernel).
+5) Explore safety for kernels (preferring library-based approaches that abstract away handling the raw unsafe kernel).
-9) This project is interested in collaborating with [Contracts and Invariants](Contracts-and-invariants.md), and would benefit from `generic_const_exprs` and `adt_const_params` (which are valuable for [dimensional analysis](https://github.com/Tehforsch/diman/) and similar invariant modeling).
-It would also benefit from [Seamless C Support](Seamless-C-Support.md).

 ### The "shiny future" we are working towards